melihhakanpektas/teacher-calendar/privacy-policy.md

 Email: melihhakanpektas@gmail.com
 Processed Personal Data and Processing Purposes
 The personal data we collect during your use of our application are as follows:
-• Your name
+• Name
-• Your email address
+• Email address
-• Your phone number
+• Phone number
-• Student information (Name, email address, phone number)
+• Contact list
 • Lesson fee information
 • Lesson schedule information
 Your personal data is used to provide you with a service in our application.
 In particular, your personal data is processed so that teachers can record their students' personal information, create their lesson schedules, and students can see these lesson schedules in our application.